memgraph/docs/products/memgraph/v1.2.0/database_functionalities/inspecting-queries.md

 ```

 The `Merge` logical operator (constructed as a result of the `MERGE` construct)
-can take input from upto 3 places.
+can take input from up to 3 places.
 The `On Match` and `On Create` branches are
 "pulled from" only if a match was found or if a new vertex has to be created,
 respectively.